KOOR

-KOOR (1010 AM, branded as "Urbana 1010") is an American radio station licensed to serve the community Milwaukie, Oregon, United States.
-The station is currently owned by Bustos Media and the broadcast license is held by Bustos Media Holdings, LLC.
+KOOR (1010 AM "Urbana 1010") is a commercial radio station licensed to Milwaukie, Oregon, and serving the Portland metropolitan area.
+The station is owned by Bustos Media and the broadcast license is held by Bustos Media Holdings, LLC.
+It airs a Spanish language rhythmic contemporary radio format.

+KOOR is a daytimer station.
+From dawn to dusk, it is powered at 4,500 watts.
+But because 1010 AM is a Canadian clear channel frequency, at night it must go off the air to avoid interference.
+KOOR is permitted to operate at 1,100 watts during critical hours.

 History

+Z-Rock, talk and sports

-The station was assigned the call sign "KRKX" on August 22, 1983.
-On February 28, 1988, the station changed its call sign to "KZRC".
+The station was assigned the call letters KRKX on August 22, 1983.
+On February 28, 1988, the station changed its call sign to KZRC.
+While having this call sign, it was affiliated with the radio network "Z Rock," which played hard rock and heavy metal music.
+It stayed with Z Rock for 6 years.

-While having this callsign, it was affiliated with the radio network Z Rock, which played hard rock and heavy metal.
-It would remain affiliated with Z Rock until 1994.
-From 1994 to 1999, its call sign was KXYQ, which featured a talk format (politics and sports) until mid-1998 and country oldies for about a year thereafter.
+From 1994 to 1999, its call sign was KXYQ.
+It featured a talk and sports format until mid-1998.
+At that point, it played classic country for about a year.
 On August 13, 1999, it changed again to "KGUY" (sports and pop-culture talk), and on March 15, 2004, to KZNY.
-On May 16, 2006, the calls became "KSZN" and on January 18, 2007, to "KMUZ".
-On February 1, 2008, the calls became the current "KOOR".
+On May 16, 2006, the call letters became "KSZN" and on January 18, 2007, to "KMUZ".
+On February 1, 2008, the call sign became the current "KOOR".

 In June 2010, owner Bustos Media (through its license-holding subsidiary Bustos Media of Oregon License, LLC) reached an agreement to transfer KOOR and several sister stations to Adelante Media subsidiary Adelante Media of Oregon License, LLC.
 The FCC approved the deal on September 3, 2010, and the transaction was consummated on September 24, 2010.

+Russian programming

 In August 2010, KOOR began airing Russian language programming under the brand "Russian Radio 7".
 The station previously broadcast a Spanish-language talk radio format branded as "W Radio 1010 AM".
+It carried talk shows from XEW in Mexico City.

-In June 2011, Adelante Media sold KOOR and three Portland, Oregon, area sister stations back to Bustos Media (through its license-holding subsidiary Bustos Media Holdings, LLC) for a combined sale price of $1,260,000.
+In June 2011, Adelante Media sold KOOR and three Portland area sister stations back to Bustos Media (through its license-holding subsidiary Bustos Media Holdings, LLC) for a combined sale price of $1,260,000.
 The FCC approved the transfer on August 16, 2011, and the deal was formally consummated on September 30, 2011.

-In November 2016, KOOR rebranded as "Наше Радио USA".
-However, as of February 2021, the station has reverted to a Spanish hits format, calling itself "Diez-diez AM", and imaging with the English phrase, "To The Max!".
+In November 2016, KOOR rebranded in Russian as "Наше Радио USA".
+However, as of February 2021, the station has reverted to a Spanish hits format, calling itself "Diez-Diez AM" ("Ten-Ten AM"), and imaging with the English phrase, "To The Max!".